 The White House Situation Room, Washington, D.C.

 Mashing the mute button on the television’s remote, Timothy Rowland spun about in his seat and thrust his chin out as he slapped the flat of his free hand on the conference table.
-The scathing glare with which he fixed the Air Force brigadier across the room from him who was serving as liaison between the White House and Pentagon didn’t faze that officer in the least.
-What was causing him to squirm in his seat was the way the pilots of the transports were botching a drop being broadcast live to every corner of the globe, complements of World News Network.
+The scathing glare with which he fixed the Air Force brigadier across the room who was the liaison between the White House and Pentagon didn’t faze that officer in the least.
+What was causing him to squirm in his seat was the way the pilots of the transports were botching a drop being broadcast live to every corner of the globe, compliments of World News Network.

 “What in the hell do you call that?”
 Rowland thundered.

 Not sure whether the President’s chief of staff was referring to the drop itself or the way the rangers who’d landed inside the militia compound were behaving as they were being rounded up, the brigadier turned to an Army special ops colonel dispatched to the White House by the Deputy Chief of Staff for Operations.
-Having drawn the short straw, the colonel was tagged to be present in the situation room to answer any questions the President or his Staff had concerning the operation playing out in Arizona.
+Having drawn the short straw, the colonel was tagged to be present in the situation room to answer any questions the President or his staff had concerning the operation playing out in Arizona.
 Having never been a fan of politicians who dabbled in military matters, the colonel returned Rowland’s contemptuous gaze.
 “I’d say they were conducting themselves in a manner befitting members of the armed forces who’d been thrown head long into a tough situation on short notice, a situation that had been created by a bunch of people who haven’t a clue as to what they’re doing.”

-Not use to having someone talk back to him, Rowland all but jumped out of his chair.
+Not used to having someone talk back to him, Rowland all but jumped out of his chair.
 Leaning over as far as he could, he planted one hand on the tabletop for support while pointing the TV remote he was still holding in the other at the Army special ops colonel.
 “You!
 Get out of here.”

 Coming to his feet slowly, the colonel drew himself up to his full height.
 After giving the hem of his uniform blouse a tug, he smiled.
 “With pleasure.”
-With that, he executed a smart about face and left the room.
+With that, he executed a smart about-face and left the room.

 When the colonel was gone, Rowland turned his gaze back to the Air Force brigadier.
 “Is there anyone in uniform who knows what he’s doing that doesn’t talk back?”

-Before the brigadier could answer, one of Rowland’s assistant who was seated behind him cleared his throat.
-“I believe one of the Presidential aides, a Major DeWitt, served in a ranger battalion once.”
+Before the brigadier could answer, one of Rowland’s assistants who was seated behind him cleared his throat.
+“I believe one of the presidential aides, a Major DeWitt, served in a ranger battalion once.”

 Glancing behind him, Rowland scowled.
 “Get him.”

-On the north lawn of the White House, Washington, D.C.
+On the North Lawn of the White House, Washington, D.C.

 Watching events unfold before her very eyes or being beamed in real time to a battery of TV monitors in a satellite truck was nothing new to Chris Dixon.
 Seeing someone she knew, a man who enjoyed engaging her in a war of wits at battalion functions and played with her children at backyard barbeques, however, was a new experience for her, a very unsettling one.
-What made it even more unsettling was the knowledge that her husband was somewhere nearby, perhaps even one of the figures in the background the camera belonging to the news crew in Arizona was aimed at.
+What made it even more unsettling was the knowledge that her husband was somewhere nearby, perhaps even one of the figures in the background the Arizona news crew was aiming at with their camera.
 The only comfort she could latch onto at the moment was the way Allen Devin’s people were treating the men belonging to Nathan’s battalion.